helenqu/blog/content/posts/deadly_triad.md

 {{< /macros >}}

 <!-- Baird's counterexample is a canonical concrete system that demonstrates the instability of semi-gradient Q-learning in the presence of the so-called "deadly triad" of reinforcement learning: functional approximation, off-policy learning, and bootstrapping. -->
-At this point, the so-called "deadly triad" of reinforcement learning, the unsavory combination of **function approximation, off-policy learning, and bootstrapping** that leads to unstable learning dynamics even in the simplest of systems, has a status approaching that of folklore.
+The unsavory combination of **function approximation, off-policy learning, and bootstrapping**, or the so-called **"deadly triad"** of reinforcement learning, has a status approaching that of folklore for its ability to induce instability in even the simplest of systems.
-While most RL enthusiasts are at least familiar with the concept, I've seen surprisingly little discussion on its origins or first principles.
+While likely a household name among RL enthusiasts, I've seen surprisingly little discussion on its origins or first principles.
 I made this post to shed light on the deadly triad from the perspective of traditional optimization theory, with the goal of demonstrating that the underlying principles are nothing more exotic than well-established convergence guarantees for dynamical systems.

-## Why adopt Deadly Triad learning paradigms?
+## The Merits of the Deadly Triad

-If the deadly triad is so deadly, why not avoid it altogether?
+If the deadly triad is known to cause instability, why not avoid it altogether?
 - **Function approximation** (e.g., via neural networks) allows us to parameterize very high-dimensional state-action spaces that would otherwise fall prey to the curse of dimensionality (e.g., [DQN](https://arxiv.org/abs/1509.06461)).
 This problem is further exacerbated in RL environments today, as real-world state-action spaces (e.g., multimodal video + sensor inputs in self-driving) are only becoming increasingly high-dimensional.
 - **Off-policy learning** is a convenient way to disentangle the data source (behavior policy) from the target policy.
 Since the optimal policy for data generation will rarely coincide with the globally optimal policy due to the need for exploration, this allows the data generation policy to decouple from the learned optimal target policy.
 Additionally, off-policy learning allows for data reuse (through e.g., experience replay) and is easier to implement in practice at scale in distributed setups.
 - Finally, **bootstrapping** replaces the true return at state $s_t$, which requires rolling out a full trajectory to calculate, with a one-step rollout ($r_t$) and approximates the rest with the bootstrapped value function estimate $\V(\snext)$.
 This is a straightforward way to balance the trade-off between computational cost and accuracy.